Dubai's Most Expensive Hotels

 - 7 Star Hotel Dubai – The Burj Al Arab Virtual Tour

-- Dubai Luxury Hotels – The most luxurious hotels in Dubai 2016
+- Hotels in Bur Dubai – The best Bur Dubai hotels in 2016

 What are Dubai’s Most Expensive Hotels?
 Dubai is widely recognized for its extraordinary hotels that offer life’s most luxurious offerings you simply cannot find anywhere else, but just how expensive is ‘ expensive’ ?